Mreggsoup/Python3/README.md

 This is a random thing that i have been doing

-It's mpt really a virus it just makes a huge file using a list of course you can cancel useing CTRL + C
+It's not really a virus it just makes a huge file using a list of course you can cancel useing CTRL + C